 The Buffalo Wilderness design recalls a peaceful time long, long ago.
 It was the time when millions of buffalo roamed grassy plains from Oregon to the Great Lakes, from Canada to Mexico.
 Today our National Parks protect the wilderness, and the remaining buffalo there roam free.
 One of the largest herds (more than 4,000) of free-ranging wild buffalo lives in and around Yellowstone National Park.
 It is thought to be the only place in the United States where bison have lived continuously since prehistoric times.
 You can also see herds in Badlands, Grand Teton, Theodore Roosevelt and Wind Cave National Parks.

 The bison, often referred to as the buffalo, is the largest land mammal in North America.
 A big buffalo can weigh a ton (2,000 pounds!) and stand six feet tall.
 And they can run as fast as 35 miles an hour.
 Long ago millions of these mighty buffalo roamed the plains, prairies and river valleys.
 It was a time when there were no houses on the hills.
 When countless forests were green and the trees grew tall.
 When deer grazed by mighty rivers.
 Today you can see wild buffalo only in our National Parks, where they are protected.
 You can see one of the largest herds of wild buffalo in the United States in Yellowstone National Park.
-A portion of the sales of this blanket are donated to the National Park Foundation to support projects in Yellowstone and Grand Canyon National Parks.
 The Prairie Rush Hour is a jacquard throw that measures 64″ x 64″.
 This blanket is also available in crib-size.

 Buffalo are not typically associated with Navajo culture.
 So when contemporary Navajo artist Andrew Hobson discovered a story of how the buffalo evolved in Navajo creation stories, he was fascinated.
 Hobson’s original painting of the Buffalo-Who-Never-Dies of the White Buffalo Tribe inspired this Pendleton blanket.
 In the tale, Buffalo became angry with Holy Man for having two buffalo women as his wives.
 Holy Man killed the angry buffalo with magic arrows and wands.
 But to his dismay, all the buffalos began to die.
 Then sad, Holy Man brought the buffalo back to life and showed him how to revive all the other buffalo.
 The central figure shows the angry buffalo fractured in pieces to symbolize his death and journey back to life.
 Four buffalo tribes are shown inside protective medicine hoops, and the four sacred mountain ranges of the Navajo surround the central buffalo.
 The artist frames the work in the abstract rainbow symbolizing his personal Yeii, or protective deity.
 This blanket is part of the Pendleton Legendary Series.